 Thomas Noguchi Biography

-Noguchi was widely considered to be the model for Jack Klugman‘s character in the TV series Quincy… Noguchi was president of the National Association of Medical Examiners from 1982-83.
+Thomas Noguchi was considered by some to be the model for Jack Klugman‘s character in the TV series Quincy… Thomas Noguchi was president of the National Association of Medical Examiners from 1982-83.